Greater Western Sydney Giants: Establishment support

 In March 2008, the AFL won the support of the league's 16 club presidents to establish an eighteenth side in Western Sydney.
 The Western Sydney working party devising player rules and draft concessions for the second Sydney team met on 22 July 2008.

 During 2008, the AFL Commission, whose agenda was to make a final decision on the Western Sydney Football Club, delayed it on multiple occasions.
 During the same year, in November, the AFL announced a A$100 million venture to redevelop a stadium originally built for baseball at the Sydney Olympics, into a boutique AFL stadium at the Sydney Showground, in the city's west.

-After a third meeting in Sydney in November, the AFL cited the Economic crisis of 2008 as being a key factor in the delays.
+After a third meeting in Sydney in November, the AFL cited the 2008 financial crisis as being a key factor in the delays.
 While the AFL reiterated its stance on the Western Sydney licence, the commission admitted that the delay in the decision was due to financial remodelling of the bid in response to the crisis, and conceded that the debut of the team in the AFL may eventuate one or more seasons later than initially suggested.
-The expansion licence drew increasing media scepticism and public criticism, particularly in the light of a poor finals attendance in Sydney, declining Sydney Swans attendances and memberships, the economic crisis and the Tasmanian AFL Bid which had gained significant momentum and public support during 2008.
+The expansion licence drew increasing media scepticism and public criticism, particularly in the light of a poor finals attendance in Sydney, declining Sydney Swans attendances and memberships, the 2008 financial crisis and the Tasmanian AFL Bid which had gained significant momentum and public support during 2008.
 An Australian Senate enquiry into the Tasmanian AFL Bid concluded that Sydney had "insurmountable cultural barriers" to the establishment of a second AFL team.

 In May 2009, AIS/AFL Academy coach Alan McConnell was appointed as the club's high performance manager.
 McConnell was the first full-time appointment for GWS and his new role commenced on 1 July 2009.
 Kevin Sheedy was appointed inaugural coach in November 2009, signing a three-year contract.
 His role commenced on 2 February 2010.
 His first senior assistant coach was former premiership coach of Port Adelaide, Mark Williams.
 Williams left the role at the conclusion of 2012, in order to become a development coach at the Richmond Tigers.

 In November 2010 Skoda Australia was announced as the team's first major sponsor, signing a three-year contract which included naming rights to the team's home ground at the Sydney Showground.
 SpotJobs became a sponsor in March 2015.
 They featured on the back of the Giants' playing guernseys for home matches in Sydney and Canberra and on the front of the guernseys for all the team's away games for that year only.
 Currently, Virgin Australia, Toyo Tyres and St. George bank are the main sponsors, along with apparel partner, Puma.

 On 4 October 2012, Greater Western Sydney confirmed Leon Cameron as its new senior assistant coach for 2013.
 This role expanded to Senior Coach which he held for nine years before resigning from his position in May 2022.